Gonzih/blog.gonzih.me/source/_posts/2014-09-28-replacing-shell-scripts-with-clojure.markdown

 shell scripting most of the time is about executing external commands, IO and data filtering.
 Might be as well not so bad.
 Also memory usage of JamVM makes it perfect for embedded systems.

+## Why not use something like lein exec?

+Lein exec is nice.
+But it adds overhead.
+If you need external dependencies you can solve it (in theory) with classpath manipulations in java command (`java -cp dep.jar:dep2.jar:.`).